littleLemming/dsort/README.md

 After wait the child process gets removed from the proccess table, which is important as terminated processes remain in the process table and no new processes can be started as soon as the table is full.

+`waitpid` can be used for waiting for a specific child.

 ##### Zombie

 A zombie is a terminated child process for which the parent did not yet call `wait()`.
 The state oft the child is set to